nightcrawcode/myinfosite/README.md

 # Drwhomust's Website
-This is my website for my stuff it has links to stuff i made on the internet and was some of my social media
+This is my website for my stuff it has links to stuff i made on the internet and some of my social media

 # Can I copy the website